SaadMu7ammad/SaadMu7ammad/README.md

 I am a computer engineering student interested in problem solving and competitive programming.
-I have experience working as part of a team and individually.
+I have experience working as part of a team and individually.<br>
-I’m currently learning computer science basics ( oop,algorithms,data structure )
+I’m currently learning computer science basics ( oop,algorithms,data structures )

 ## PROJECTS
 • Data analysis with supervised machine learning